 While Hong Kong’s legal system had been traditionally viewed as a bastion of judicial independence, authorities have placed considerable pressure on the judiciary over the previous year.
 Rule of law risks that were formerly limited to mainland China are now increasingly a concern in Hong Kong.
 In March 2020, two sitting UK judges resigned from the Hong Kong Court of Final Appeal, with the UK government citing a systematic erosion of liberty and democracy that made it untenable for those judges to sit on Hong Kong’s highest court.

-Hong Kong remains a popular destination for U.S. investment and trade.
-Despite a population of less than eight million, Hong Kong is America’s fifteenth-largest export market, ninth-largest for total agricultural products, and sixth-largest for high-value consumer food and beverage products.
-Hong Kong’s economy, with world-class institutions and regulatory systems, is based on competitive financial and professional services, trading, logistics, and tourism, though tourism suffered steep drops in 2019 due to sustained political protests.
-The service sector accounts for more than 90 percent of its nearly USD 368 billion gross domestic product (GDP) in 2019.
-Hong Kong hosts a large number of regional headquarters and regional offices.
-More than 1,400 U.S. companies are based in Hong Kong, with more than half regional in scope.
+The service sector accounted for more than 90 percent of Hong Kong’s nearly USD 367 billion gross domestic product (GDP) in 2021.
+Hong Kong hosts a large number of regional headquarters and regional offices, though Hong Kong’s deteriorating political environment and COVID-related travel restrictions have led some firms to depart.
+The number of U.S. firms with regional bases in Hong Kong fell over the previous decade.
+Approximately 1,260 U.S. companies are based in Hong Kong, according to Hong Kong’s 2021 census data, with more than half regional in scope.
 Finance and related services companies, such as banks, law firms, and accountancies, dominate the pack.
-Seventy of the world’s 100 largest banks have operations here.
+Seventy of the world’s 100 largest banks have operations in Hong Kong.

 1. Openness To, and Restrictions Upon, Foreign Investment